krithr/ahcg2017_starterpipeline/README.md

 ## Mission Statement

-The primary aim of the pipeline is to detect cancer early by identifying the rare variants from the liquid biopsy samples and eventually combine the wet-lab and bioinformatics characteristics of the project where the sequencing is available for low-cost to everyone.
+The primary aim of the pipeline is to detect cancer early by identifying the rare variants from the liquid biopsy samples and eventually combine the wet-lab and bioinformatics characteristics of the project where the sequencing can be made available for low-cost to everyone.

 ## Requirements